I-Space (Chinese company): Hyperbola-3

-On August 5, 2025, I-Space revealed the completed drone-ship for Hyperbola 3.
+On 5 August 2025, I-Space revealed the completed drone-ship for Hyperbola 3.
 Similar to SpaceX's drone-ships, this autonomous ship will be the landing barge for I-Space's reusable Hyperbola 3 rocket.
 The ship launched from Yangzhou (扬州市) from where it was built and will eventually be serviced off the shore of Wenchang Commercial Space Launch Site.
-The name of the ship is 清澜 (Qinglin), or calm waves.
+The name of the ship is Qinglan (清澜), or calm waves.

+On 29 December 2025, I-Space released footage documenting preparations for a sea-based VTVL first-stage recovery of Hyperbola-3 ahead of its first orbital flight planned for 2026.
+The footage and accompanying description showed ground testing of a full-scale landing leg, conducted at the company's Wencheng facility and subjected to structural load testing intended to simulate landing conditions.